thevdm1/solidity-template1/umip_123_draft.md

 # Summary:

-The DVM should support price requests for the xSushi staking APY derived from 7 days of sushi yield data, assuming weekly compounding.
+The DVM should support price requests for the xSushi APY derived from 7 days of sushi yield data, assuming weekly compounding.

 # Motivation: